 - Computers and Office Equipment: Desktops, laptops, printers, and even those fancy coffee machines in the break room can be considered assets.

-- Furniture: Desks, chairs, and filing cabinets are all part of the equipment assets.
+- Furniture: Desks, chairs, and filing cabinets are all equipment assets.
 They’re necessary for running the business smoothly.

 - Specialized Tools: Depending on the industry, this could include anything from medical scanning equipment to farm combines and tractors.